LuxCoreRender/LuxCoreTestScenes/README.md

 - Prism by "Lighting_freak" (https://forums.luxcorerender.org/viewtopic.php?f=2&t=94)
 - LuxCore 2.1 Benchmark by Charles Nandeya Ehouman (Sharlybg)
 - Food scene by Charles Nandeya Ehouman (Sharlybg)
+- HallBench scene by Charles Nandeya Ehouman (Sharlybg)

 ### License

 This software is released under Apache License Version 2.0 (see COPYING.txt file).

+### Guidelines

+New scenes should include:
+- "readme.txt" mentioning the author and LuxCore version the scene was created with
+- Scene in the native format of the 3D software it was created with, e.g. .blend for Blender.
+  If possible, save the native format in compressed form and pack any required assets into it.
+- "LuxCoreScene" folder containing the scene in LuxCore text format (render.cfg, scene.scn, meshes as .ply, textures as .png/.exr)
+- Rendered result as "reference.png", created either within the 3D software or from standalone LuxCore